-In 2021, the Town of Huntington identified six area for addressing the Town's goals and objectives:
+In PY 2023, the Town of Huntington identified six area for addressing the Town's goals and objectives:

-- 1. Improve the condition of existing housing for owner-occupied households for low and moderate income families, which is accomplished through our home rehabilitation program. - 2.
-Increase the supply of affordable owner-occupied households for low and moderate income families utilizing the Town of Huntington affordable housing code.
-The Town of Huntington affordable housing ordinance has produced 7 new home owners of units at the club of Melville, 2 new home owners at the luxury condominiums at Kensington Estates, and 1 new owner at the Seasons of Elwood. - 3.
-Facilitate the location of housing for the homeless and households with special needs- The Huntington Community Development Agency provides this through two shelters and six housing units. - 4.
-Expand employment opportunities for low and moderate income families- The Huntington Community Development Agency provides assistance in the Huntington Opportunity Resource Center (HORC).
-The HORC is now a hub for Family Service League and a plethora of programming.
-Included is the services of Boces and Department of Labor who saw 402 individuals come in for service. - 5.
-Increase public facilities to low and moderate income families- The CDA continues to provide street and sidewalk improvements, service at the HORC, and increased access for those with limited mobility.
-The HORC served over 8000 individuals this past year with programs like ERAP, Advocacy, Pre-School day care, crisis intervention, Project TOY, Baby Blessings, back to School supply drives, and other formal adult and youth counseling.
+1. Improve the condition of existing housing for owner-occupied households for low and moderate income families, which is accomplished through our home rehabilitation program.
+In PY 2023 we assisted 9 home owners with this project density or change zone use to meet minimum standards for affordable units to be built within their developments.
+The out come of these laws affordable housing code.
+The Town of Huntington town code that oversees the affordable housing laws requires developers who increase 2.
+Increase the supply of affordable owner-occupied households for low and moderate income families utilizing the Town of Huntington has produced 25 new home owners' units as well as leased 6 rental units in PY 2023.

+3. Facilitate the location of housing for the homeless and households with special needs- The Huntington Community Development Agency provides this through two shelters and six housing units.
+CDBG funds also go to assisting local service partners who provide Home Share opportunities, as well as Tenant and Landlord Counciling to prevent evictions and future homelessness from occurring.

+space to local service agencies at the Huntington Opportunity Resource Center (HORC).
+The HORC is now a hub for services provided by Family Service League and a plethora of organizations and community support service programs.
+Included is the services of BOCES and Department of Labor who saw over 300 individuals come in for service.
+CDBG funds also directly fund service partners who provide job training, skills training, 4.
+Expand employment opportunities for low and moderate income families- The Huntington Community Development Agency provides office career development and other economic focused activities to increase job creation and retention.
+5. Increase public facilities to low and moderate income families- The Huntington Community Development Agency continues to provide funding addition, services are facilitated at the HORC.
+The HORC served over 3225 unduplicated individuals this past year with programs like, Advocacy, Pre-School day care, Crisis Intervention, Project TOY, Baby Blessings, Back to School supply drives, Wellness drives, STEM Activities, and other to improve facilities such as street and sidewalk improvements, increasing access for those with limited mobility, and park rehabilitations.
+In formal adult and youth counseling.

+CAPER